 Atiqur Rahman (MA, University of Northern Iowa; BS, University of Dhaka, Bangladesh) – specializes in GIS and remote sensing of Arctic tundra landscapes.
 Atiq is a PhD students at Florida Atlantic University.

 Philip A. Cavin (MA, BA, University of Northern Iowa) – works on issues of economic development, human well-being and socio-economic impact assessment in remote and rural areas.
 Phil is a project manager at the Data Business Equipment Inc.

 Jonathon J. Launspach (MA, BS/BA University of Northern Iowa) – specializes in GIS analysis, remote sensing and fire-induced ecosystem change.
 Jon is a senior GIS Specialist based at the EPA Mid-Continent Ecology Division.

 Susan Meerdink (PhD, MA, University of California, Santa Barbara; BS/BA, University of Northern Iowa) – specializes in remote sensing, biogeography, environmental analysis and GIS.
 Susan studied spatial dynamics and behavior of migratory wild reindeer in the Arctic.
 She received PhD from the University of California, Santa Barbara and now works as Assistant Professor at the University of Iowa.

 Matthew Cooney (MA, University of Northern Iowa; BA, Clarke University) – specializes in environmental analysis and GIS.
 Matt studies climate change and spatial dynamics of migratory caribou and wild reindeer in the Arctic.
 Matt is the GIS Director at the Colorado College.

-Ekaterina Korzh (MA, University of Northern Iowa; BS, St. Petersburg State University, Russia) – specializes in human geography and GIS.
+Ekaterina Korzh (MA, UI, MA University of Northern Iowa; BS, St. Petersburg State University, Russia) – specializes in human geography and GIS.
 Her research focuses on economic development strategies and population change in marginal communities.
-Ekaterina is a graduate student at the University of Iowa.
+Ekaterina is a graduate student at the University of Kansas.